timmkoo/test-porting-tool/README.md

 7. Give your Paths to your devices system.img and boot.img

 8. When its finished porting , you found the generated images in /out of the tools directory

+### Warning !!!
+You need to boot once complete in the android 5 system before flashing the generated Images (Important for later)
+### Warning !!!

-9. Flash the generated images to your device over the android 5 system with **[SP Flashtool](https://spflashtools.com/windows/sp-flash-tool-v5-1924)** (Download Only )
+10. Flash the generated images to your device over the android 5 system with **[SP Flashtool](https://spflashtools.com/windows/sp-flash-tool-v5-1924)** (Download Only )

 #### On your Timmkoo after flashing the generated images :